wp-plugins/nextgen-facebook/readme.txt

 = Version 4.0.4 =

-Added code to remove `<script>` tags from content for descriptions, etc.
+Added code to remove `<script>` tags from content text for descriptions, etc.

 = Version 4.0.3 =